-A receivable that has previously been written off may be recovered in full or in part.
+A account receivable that has previously been written off may subsequently be recovered in full or in part.
 It is known as recovery of uncollectible accounts or recovery of bad debts.
+This article briefly explains the accounting treatment when a previously written off account is recovered and the cash is received from the related receivable.

-The accounting treatment of such accounts requires two journal entries.
-The first entry is made to reinstate the recovered account as an asset and the second one is made to record the receipt of cash.
+The accounting treatment of recovered amount requires two journal entries.
+The first entry is made to reinstate the recovered account as accounts receivable asset and the second one is made to record the receipt of cash from that receivable.

 (1).
 When recovered account is reinstated as an asset: